ysig/ysig.github.io/_posts/texts/2020-02-10-Deep Learning Ideas.md

+---
-# Exploratory Directions and Concerns for the Future of Deep-Learning.
+title: Exploratory Directions and Concerns for the Future of Deep-Learning
+---

 As I won't become a keynote speaker of an AI conference anytime soon, I decided to share some ideas about the future of Deep Learning.
 I will first propose some exploratory directions.